Richie9000/videos/README.md

-# Pics app
+# Videos app

-Simple web app created in React (using class components), user can write a word in the search bar and the app we will render a list of images related with that word.
+Simple web app created in React (using class components), user can write a word in the search bar and the app we will render a list of videos related with that word.

 ## Screenshot